- What is a Learning Management System?

 Secondly, there are around 700 Learning Management Systems available on the market.
 What is the point of developing one more, investing time and resources into developing a system that has already been developed, tested and maintained by a team of experts with years of experience in the eLearning market?
 That is not even taking into account the opportunity costs, the benefits and profit your company could have gained if an already made LMS solution is used.

-Now, when we know that a Learning Management System is a quite rational investment, let’s find a good solution for you!
+Now, when we know that an LMS is a quite rational investment, let’s find a good Learning Management System for you!

 The Stages of Finding the Right Learning Management System

-The process of finding the right Learning Management System can be divided into several stages:
+The process of selecting the right Learning Management System can be divided into several stages:

 - Defining the needs;

 - Identifying the Learning Management System requirements (functional, technical, financial requirements and time restrictions);

 What is the goal of purchasing a Learning Management System?